EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/subscribeToCartAjaxRequests.md

     }
     subscribeToCartAjaxRequests( myRequestCallback );
     ```
-    The result-callback will be called with the only one parameter — `requestState` object with information about the request:
+    The result-callback will be called with the only one parameter — the [Request state](/reference/requestState/) object with information about the request.
-    ```json
-    {
-      "endpoint": "/cart/add.js",
-      "requestBody": {"items": [{"id": 40934235668668, "quantity": 1}], "sections": "my-cart"}, "requestType": "add",
-      "responseData": {
-        "ok": true,
-        "status": 200,
-        "body": {…}
-      },
-      "extraResponseData": {
-        "ok": true,
-        "status": 200,
-        "body": {…}
-      }
-    }
-    ```
-    * `responseData` — the response on the request. `ok` is `true` if the response was successful (status in the range 200-299);
-    * for `/cart/add.js` requests Liquid Ajax Cart performs an extra `GET` request to the `/cart.js` endpoint to get the updated cart state. `extraResponseData` object contains the response of the extra request.
-    * If the request couldn't be performed and response wasn't received because, for example, internet was disconnected — the `responseData` will not exist but `fetchError` will be there instead:
-      ```json
-      {
-        "endpoint": "/cart/add.js",
-        "requestBody": {"items": [{"id": 40934235668668, "quantity": 1}], "sections": "my-cart"}, "requestType": "add",
-        "fetchError": {
-          "message": "Failed to fetch",
-          "stack": "TypeError: Failed to fetch\n    at e.fetch (h..."
-        }
-      }
-      ```

 ##### Use with the state
 The [getCartState](/reference/getCartState) might be used within your callbacks: